rse/sieving-wc/README.md

 -----

 Sieving-WC is a Web Component for the Sieving JavaScript library.
-It provides a HTML &lt;textfield&gt; with syntax highlighting and tag completion.
+It provides an HTML Element compatible with the regular &lt;textarea&gt;
+but with syntax highlighting and tag completion.

 Installation
 ------------